Kitware/vtk-book/VTKBook/09Chapter9.md

 A related technique is _data masking_.
 In data masking we select every nth cell that at a minimum leaves one or more topological "holes" in the dataset.
 Masking also may change the topology of the dataset, since partial selections of cells from structured datasets can only be represented using unstructured grids.
 Masking is typically used to improve interactive performance or to quickly process portions of data.

+{#chapter-9-thresholding}
-**<b id="Chapter 9 - Thresholding">Thresholding</b>.** Thresholding extracts portions of a dataset data based on attribute values.
+**Thresholding.** Thresholding extracts portions of a dataset data based on attribute values.
 For example, we may select all cells having a point with scalar value between (0,1) or all points having a velocity magnitude greater than 1.0.

 Scalar thresholding is easily implemented.
 The threshold is either a single value that scalar values are greater than or less than, or a range of values.
 Cells or points whose associated scalar values satisfy the threshold criteria can be extracted.
 Other dataset attribute types such as vectors, normals, or tensors can be extracted in similar fashion by converting the type to a single scalar value.
 For example, vectors can be extracted using vector magnitude, and tensors using matrix determinate.